GaryHostt/BigQueryIntegration/README.md

 ![](/OIC/26.png)

 Name your endpoint, change the resource URI to match your details.
 Make sure you have slected POST & check mark the boxes.
 Press next.
+For the resource URI, you could actually enclose {tableid} and other parameters in brackets, and then dynamically pass those values.
+In the case where you need to send information to different tables, datasets, or projects in BigQuery.

 ![](/OIC/27.png)